 - Add value: Your resume is all about showing how you can add value to the company, so there's no need to specifically state this.

-- Ambitious: Being ambitious is a double-edge sword.
+- Ambitious: Being ambitious is a double-edged sword.
 While you obviously want to display some level of ambition in the hiring process, focusing too much on this attribute can make an employer think you will jump ship the first time a better opportunity comes around.

 - Honest: You should be honest in describing your accomplishments on your resume, but there's no need to specifically describe yourself this way.
 Would a liar freely admit to being one?